ToonLunk/OAS-CAHPS-Auditor/readme.md

 ## License and Credit

-This software is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

-Copyright © 2026 Tyler Brock.

 Developed for J.L.
 Morgan & Associates, Inc. Code written by Tyler Brock.

+This software is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+Any changes or modifications to the source code must also be released under the same license.
+You are free to use, modify, and distribute this software, but you must provide attribution to the original author and include a copy of the GPL license with any distribution.

 See [LICENSE](LICENSE) file for full legal text or visit: https://www.gnu.org/licenses/gpl-3.0.en.html

+Copyright © 2026 Tyler Brock.